Complaints Policy

 INTRODUCTION

 We recognise that when receiving a complaint, it can help us to identify where we may improve, so please do let us know when you feel we may have made a mistake, or when you have experienced an issue you have found to be unsatisfactory.
 Even if you do not think your particular concern amounts to a ' formal complaint' we would still like to hear from you.
-You are entitled to make a complaint about staff who work in any area of the Office.

 STANDARDS